 Essential Travel Tips for Leh Ladakh Trip

-After the success of the movie ‘3 Idiots’, there has been a surge in tourism in Ladakh.
-Thousands of people visit it every year and that includes families, solos, and honeymooners.
+After the success of the movie “3 Idiots”, there has been a surge in tourism in Ladakh.
+Thousands of people visit it every year that including families, solos, and honeymooners.
 After coming back from a challenging trip to Leh-Ladakh, I decided to list down a few essential tips for visiting Ladakh.
 It becomes vital that everyone takes precautions while visiting Leh-Ladakh so that they can enjoy a safe, hassle-free, and enjoyable trip.

 Acclimation is the major problem that everyone faces in Leh-Ladakh.
 Ladakh is a high-altitude mountain region with an altitude ranging from 10,000-ft to 23,000-ft above mean sea level.
 This can result in Acute Mountain Sickness.
 AMS can cause nausea, vomiting, headache, breathlessness, lethargy, rapid heart rate, and lack of appetite.
 Even fit people can be severely affected by AMS.
 Your body needs to get acclimatized to low atmospheric pressure and low oxygen availability.
 If you have high blood pressure, asthma, or heart problems, consult your doctor before planning a trip to Ladakh.
 In severe cases, you may need oxygen or hospitalization.